-The Research Colloquium is a writing seminar designed for outstanding students of history, as well as students of other humanistic fields, whom it allows to develop and revise already-existing research projects in the context of a structured intellectual community.
-The Research Colloquium offers its members the possibility to "workshop" their projects-in-progress: students regularly share drafts of their research papers with the group, from whom they receive feedback and constructive criticism.
+ABOUT: The Research Colloquium is a writing seminar designed for outstanding students in history, as well as students in other humanistic fields, whom it allows to develop and revise existing research projects in the context of a structured intellectual community.
+The Research Colloquium offers its members the possibility to "workshop" their projects-in-progress: students regularly share drafts of their papers with the group, from whom they receive feedback and constructive criticism.

-Admission: The Research Colloquium is selective and by application only.
-Students can apply for the seminar by submitting to its instructor via email: 1) a letter of application in which they briefly state the topic of their research project, the context in which it was first developed, the current stage of its production, and the name of the project's mentor; and 2) an attachment of a draft of the paper they intend to workshop and develop, or an appropriate equivalent thereof--such as, a Thesis Prospectus or project proposal.
-Before applying to the Colloquium, students should identify and seek the commitment of a "mentor" for their project.
-In most cases, the appropriate mentor will be the instructor under whose guidance the project was first conceptualized and initially drafted; however, in certain cases, a substitute may be found.
-Upon the receipt of a commitment, the student should ask their mentor to send in support of their application a brief letter of recommendation to the instructor of the Colloquium in which they address the quality of the project and the student's ability to carry it out within in the context of the Colloquium and in the semester the latter is scheduled.
-In their letter, the mentor should also express their willingness to further supervise the project.
-Applications wanting any of the materials listed above will be considered incomplete.
-The instructor of the Colloquium will begin considering applications as of the date of registration for classes.
+REGISTRATION: Registration for the Research Colloquium is by application only.
+Students can apply for the seminar by submitting to its instructor via email: 1) a letter of application in which they briefly state in a few sentences the topic of their research project, the context in which it was first developed, the current stage of its production, and the name of the project's mentor and 2) if available, a draft of the project they intend to workshop and develop.
+Before applying to the Colloquium, students should identify a "mentor" for their project.
+If necessary for the assessment of the student’s application, the Colloquium instructor may request of the student’s mentor a letter in support of their application in which the mentor addresses the quality of the student’s project, the feasibility of its completion within in the context of the Colloquium, and their willingness to further supervise the project.
+The instructor of the Colloquium will begin considering applications when class registration begins.
 Applications will be reviewed on a rolling basis.
-Preference will be given to History majors and MAs.
+Preference will be given to History students.